azadbolour/boardgame/BACKLOG.md

   Maybe just thicker borders for the word cells?

-- Improve latency of machine moves.
-Use 50 concurrent users with a large dictionary.

 - In some circumstances, the change of color to green/yellow for legal move remains in place, and in some it gets triggered everywhere where it is allowed without the cursor actually traversing all thos locations.